Casualty series 32: Overview

 The thirty-second series of Casualty features a cast of characters working in the emergency department of Holby City Hospital.
 The majority of the cast from the previous series return to this series.
 Amanda Mealing reprises her role as Connie Beauchamp, clinical lead and consultant in emergency medicine.
 William Beck and Jaye Griffiths continue as consultants Dylan Keogh and Elle Gardner.
 George Rainsford portrays specialty registrar Ethan Hardy, who is later promoted to consultant and acting clinical lead, while Crystal Yu plays speciality registrar Lily Chao.
 Chelsea Halfpenny appears as Alicia Munroe, a doctor undergoing the second year of foundation training and later a specialty registrar in emergency medicine.
 Charles Venn portrays clinical nurse manager Jacob Masters, who later resigns to become a senior staff nurse, whilst Derek Thompson stars as senior charge nurse and emergency nurse practitioner Charlie Fairhead, who later becomes clinical nurse manager.
 Cathy Shipton appears as sister, who later becomes senior sister, and senior midwife Lisa "Duffy" Duffin, while Amanda Henderson, Azuka Oforka and Jason Durr play staff nurses Robyn Miller, Louise Tyler and David Hide.
 Michael Stevenson and Lloyd Everitt star as paramedics Iain Dean and Jez Andrews.
 Tony Marshall and Jamie Davis appear as receptionist Noel Garcia and porter Max Walker respectively.
 Emily Carey, Lucy Benjamin, Mitch Hewer and Will Austin also appear as Grace Beauchamp-Strachan, Denise Ellisson, Mickey Ellisson and Scott Ellisson in a recurring capacity.

-Following her cameo appearance in episode one, Carey confirmed that she had left the series.
+Following their cameo appearance in episode one, Carey confirmed that they had left the series.
 Everitt and Hewer made unannounced departures in episode two as their characters left Holby.
 On his departure, Everitt commented, "By the end of his journey, I discovered more sides to him, which were important to play."
 Hewitt said he had "the most incredible time" filming with the serial.
 Benjamin also made her final appearance in the episode, as confirmed by Dafydd Llewelyn, a show producer.
 Austin made his final appearance in the following episode.
 Digital Spy announced on 31 October 2017 that Yu would leave the show after four years in the role of Lily Chao.
 Speaking of her departure, Yu admitted that it was her decision to leave as she has "been away from home for four years", although she added that she had "been offered another year on her contract".
 Yu departed in episode 11, on 4 November 2017.
 Davis' final scenes as Max Walker were broadcast in episode 19, broadcast on 13 January 2018.
 The actor said he enjoyed his exit storyline.